Jordan Yamamoto: Miami Marlins

-On January 25, 2018, the Brewers traded Yamamoto, Isan Díaz, Lewis Brinson, and Monte Harrison to the Miami Marlins for Christian Yelich.
-He was a non-roster invitee to 2018 spring training, and spent the 2018 season with the Jupiter Hammerheads of the Class A-Advanced Florida State League and the Jacksonville Jumbo Shrimp of the Class AA Southern League.
+On January 25, 2018, the Brewers traded Yamamoto, Isan Díaz, Lewis Brinson, and Monte Harrison to the Miami Marlins in exchange for Christian Yelich.
+He was a non-roster invitee to 2018 spring training, and spent the 2018 season with the Jupiter Hammerheads of the High-A Florida State League and the Jacksonville Jumbo Shrimp of the Double-A Southern League.
 In seven starts for Jupiter, he was 4-1 with a 1.55 ERA, and in three starts for Jacksonville he went 1-0 with a 2.12 ERA.
 After the season, he pitched for the Salt River Rafters in the Arizona Fall League.

-The Marlins added Yamamoto to their 40-man roster after the 2018 season.
+The Marlins added Yamamoto to their 40-man roster after the 2018 season, in order to protect him from the Rule 5 draft.
 He returned to Jacksonville to begin the 2019 season.